FedX: Explanation-Guided Pruning for Communication-Efficient Federated Learning in Remote Sensing: Experimental Results

-From the results, one can see that FedX consistently yields higher mAP values than random pruning and both state-of-the-art algorithms across almost all sparsity levels.
-As an example, at a pruning rate of 20\%, FedX achieves an mAP score of 64\%, outperforming the randomly pruned model by 6\% and exceeding FedDST and FedDIP by approximately 4\%.
+From the results, one can see that FedX consistently yields higher mAP values than random pruning and the considered state-of-the-art algorithms across almost all sparsity levels.
+As an example, at a pruning rate of 20\%, FedX achieves an mAP score of 64\%, outperforming the randomly pruned model by 6\% and exceeding FedDST, FedDIP, and PruneFL by approximately 4\%.
 In greater detail, as the pruning rate increases from 20\% to 50\%, all the considered methods show a gradual decline in mAP.
 However, FedX achieves the highest performance throughout this range.
-At the 50\% pruning rate, FedX achieves an mAP score of 63\%, outperforming random pruning by 7\%, FedDIP by 3\%, and FedDST by 5\%.
+At the 50\% pruning rate, FedX achieves an mAP score of 63\%, outperforming random pruning by 7\%, FedDIP by 3\%, FedDST by 5\%, PruneFL by 10\%, and LotteryFL by 20\%.
 Beyond this point, the performance gap widens with FedX, especially at extreme sparsity.
-As an example, at a pruning rate of 80\%, FedX reaches 60\% mAP, outperforming random pruning by 11\% and both FedDST and FedDIP by around 5\%.
+As an example, at a pruning rate of 80\%, FedX reaches 60\% mAP, outperforming random pruning by 11\% and FedDST, FedDIP, and PruneFL by around 5\%, while the performance gap compared to LotteryFL is substantially larger at this pruning level.
 Even at a 90\% pruning rate, FedX maintains competitive performance, while the comparison methods degrade substantially.
 This indicates that FedX is more effective than the state-of-the-art algorithms and random pruning in preserving essential model components, particularly in scenarios where model capacity is severely constrained.
 Across all pruning rates, FedX consistently maintains performance closer to the unpruned model compared to the random pruning and state-of-the-art algorithms.
 This shows that FedX can maintain performance remarkably close to the unpruned model, even at extreme sparsity rates.
 These results demonstrate the robustness of FedX in FL settings with constrained communication and model size, and highlight its ability to guide pruning in a performance-preserving manner.
 A similar behavior was also observed by using the EuroSAT dataset (not reported due to space constraints).